Neverland Ranch: Residence of Michael Jackson

-There was also a Ferris wheel, Carousel, Zipper, Octopus, Pirate Ship, Wave Swinger, Super Slide, roller coaster, bumper cars, and an amusement arcade.
+There was also a Ferris wheel, carousel, zipper, octopus, pirate ship, wave swinger, Super Slide, roller coaster, bumper cars, and an amusement arcade.
 The master closet also contained a secret safe room for security.

-Some of the events that took place at the Ranch included the wedding of Elizabeth Taylor and Larry Fortensky in 1991 and the live Oprah Winfrey interview of Jackson in the year 1993.
-In 1995, Jackson and his then-wife Lisa Marie Presley-Jackson hosted children from around the world for a three-day World Children's Congress, a series of seminars and workshops on issues facing kids around the globe, as part of the 50th anniversary celebration of the United Nations.
+Some of the events that took place at the Ranch included the wedding of Elizabeth Taylor and Larry Fortensky in 1991 and the live Oprah Winfrey interview of Jackson in 1993.
+In 1995, Jackson and his then-wife Lisa Marie Presley hosted children from around the world for a three-day World Children's Congress, a series of seminars and workshops on issues facing kids around the globe, as part of the 50th anniversary celebration of the United Nations.

-Neverland Ranch was searched extensively by police officers in connection with the People v.
-Jackson trial after he was charged with multiple counts of molesting a minor in 2003.
+On November 18, 2003, a search warrant was executed at Neverland Ranch in connection with the People v.
+Jackson trial after Jackson was charged with multiple counts of molesting a minor.
 Jackson was acquitted of all charges.
 However, Jackson stated he would never live at the property again as he no longer considered the ranch a home and did not return to Neverland.
 Jackson's sister, La Toya, wrote of her experience staying at the ranch during her brother's trial in her 2012 memoir Starting Over.
 The main house at Neverland Ranch was closed as a cost-cutting measure, while Jackson lived in Bahrain at the hospitality of Sheik Abdullah, the ruler's son.

-Neverland Ranch had a central role in the allegations against Jackson of child sexual abuse; it is one of the main sites where Jackson's accusers have said the sexual abuse took place.
-The ranch's association with sexual abuse allegations was described as a possible reason for a significant decrease in value.
+Neverland Ranch had a central role in the allegations against Jackson of alleged child sexual abuse; it is one of the main sites where Jackson's accusers have said the alleged sexual abuse took place.
+The ranch's association with alleged sexual abuse allegations was described as a possible reason for a significant depreciation.